DefinitelyTyped/DefinitelyTyped/README.md

 You can remove it by running `npm run not-needed -- typingsPackageName asOfVersion [libraryName]`.
 * `typingsPackageName`: This is the name of the directory to delete.
 * `asOfVersion`: A stub will be published to `@types/foo` with this version.
 Should be higher than any currently published version, and should be a version of `foo` on npm.
 * `libraryName`: Name of npm package that replaces the Definitely Typed types.
-Usually this is identical to "typingsPackageName", in which case you can omit it.
+Usually this is identical to `typingsPackageName`, in which case you can omit it.

 Any other packages in Definitely Typed that referenced the deleted package should be updated to reference the bundled types.
 You can get this list by looking at the errors from `npm run test-all`.